 The family meeting had been productive.
 They were all in agreement that their little investigation had unearthed some important facts.
 Even though at the moment, the significance of those facts escaped them.
-Like the outer pieces of a puzzle, they were sure those facts were part of a sinister big picture.
+Like the outer pieces of a puzzle, they still needed to fill in the details in order to get the big picture.

 Joshua had requested that Richard ask his friend Summer to run the plate on the van from the warehouse, which Rachel swore had carted off a dead body.
 Richard didn’t feel comfortable asking for such a big favor from a friend he hadn’t been in touch with for several years, prior to his current visit home.
 It seemed like too big of an imposition.

 Given Richard’s recent run-ins with Officer Hodges, the last thing he wanted to do was get Summer in the middle of something which might jeopardize her job.
 She had worked hard to move up the ranks and become a detective.
 Undoubtedly, some of the good old boys at the precinct still believed that a woman of color shouldn’t be allowed to climb that high.
 He presumed that they would like nothing more than to see her stripped of her rank in some humiliating way.

 Officer Hodges was working hard to drum up evidence against Richard.
 Seemingly, in his suspicious eyes, anyone helping Richard would become guilty by association.
 Richard felt the need to pull back on his sleuthing, lest he inadvertently give Officer Hodges an excuse to arrest him again.
 Without powerful allies, anything could happen to him inside that precinct.
 To that end, he recommended the services of one of the retired officers, who had gone on to become a private detective.